truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

 This procedure uses the semi-automatic setup method for creating an SSH connection with another TrueNAS system.
 {{< expand "Click here for more information" "v" >}}
 **Semi-automatic** simplifies setting up an SSH connection with another TrueNAS system without logging in to that system to transfer SSH keys.
-This requires an SSH keypair on the local system and administrator account credentials for the remote TrueNAS.
+This requires an SSH key pair on the local system and administrator account credentials for the remote TrueNAS.
 You must configure the remote system to allow root access with SSH.
 You can generate the keypair as part of the semiautomatic configuration or a manually created one using **SSH Keypairs**.